 RELATED: Bedtime Rituals That Work

-That’s not to say kids bodies all work perfectly to give the child what they want.
-Most kids’ sleep needs fall within a range that experts deem necessary in order to accommodate the important developmental changes that happen largely during periods of rest and if they are straying far from the guidelines, parents need to act.
+In terms of sleep requirements, the average human infant falls somewhere between the owl monkey and the tiger, at an average of 16 hours a day.
+But as babies become toddlers and then little kids, their sleep needs change dramatically by age.
+Most kids’ sleep needs fall within a range that experts deem necessary in order to accommodate the important developmental changes that happen largely during periods of rest.
+If they are straying too far from the guidelines, parents need to act.

 The National Sleep Foundation recommends newborns (0-3 months) get 14 to 17 hours of sleep and infants (4-11 months) get 12 to 15 hours.
 Why do newborns and infants require so much sleep?
 “Mostly, because they are growing so rapidly,” says Dr. Goodstein.
 “A baby doubles in size in the first six months, and triples in size by one year.
 It’s a critical period of development, and sleep plays a crucial role in allowing these changes to take place.”
 The good news is that during the first 12 months, sleep is just another reflex and in most cases babies will meet their sleep needs instinctively.